turingschool/md_launch_curriculum/Mod0/TechnicalDay2.md

 We also use non-tangible objects like vocabulary, numbers, and dates which allow us to communicate with each other; let's call these objects `data`.
 We can use data to communicate our needs, perform math and statistics, and relate spans of time (and many other tasks!).
 Using data, we can understand sentences like: On Tuesday, my son will be 12 years old.
 He is getting 2 lego sets for his birthday.

 With objects and data, we have everything we need to accomplish our daily tasks.
 But there is one more concept that humans rely on: lists.
-We use lists to help organize all of the objects and data we know about.
-Let's imagine we are moving into a new home.
-We know that our clothes and furniture need to be moved.
-From this, we can infer that multiple pieces of clothing and multiple pieces of furniture exist and must be moved; we use the idea of `lists` instead of explicitly stating every single item that needs to be moved.

-Lists also help us accomplish similar tasks more efficiently.
+Lists help us accomplish similar tasks more efficiently.
 Let's say I need groceries.
 I _could_ go to the grocery store, pick up milk, come home, put the milk away, go to the grocery store, pick up bread, come home, put the bread away, go to the gocery store, pick up coffee, come home, put the coffee away, etc...
 While this method would work, it is not very efficient; it is much better to create a list of all the items I need from the grocery store, then use that list at the store to pick up everything I need.

 ### Things and Computers

+** Instructor Note **  Organize students into groups of 3/4 to work through these sections together in breakout rooms.

 Unlike humans, computers don't know about very many things or data; but, they do know a few types of things and a few types of data.
 And, they can store lists!